Chicago

 Directed by Valerie Rachelle

-Taming of the Shrew
+Mouth of the South

-directed by Valerie Rachelle
+A new play by Valerie Rachelle

 "Utah Shakespeare Festival’s “The Taming of the Shrew” is Sharp and Energetic at the Engelstad Shakespeare Theater"